Updated 2025-02-22

 Note

-The NetworkManager service in Oracle Linux 8 is enabled by default, if you use a custom image you might first have to run these commands:
+The NetworkManager service in Oracle Linux 8 is enabled by default, if you use a custom image you might first need to run these commands:

 sudo firewall-cmd --add-service=dhcpv6-client --permanent